-Intervention is the act of a person or a group of people becoming mediating and approaching an individual to give feedback on that individual’s habits, behavior, attitudes, or other actions.
-When it comes to intervention for drugs and alcohol use – and the behaviors associated with it – the intervention is often brought to address concerns over the health and safety of the individual.
+Intervention is the act of a person or a group of people becoming mediators and approaching an individual to give feedback on that individual’s habits, behavior, attitudes, or other actions.
+When it comes to intervention for drugs and alcohol use – and the behaviors associated with it – the intervention is often organized to address concerns over the health and safety of the individual.
 While an intervention is not always necessary in order to get the individual to make a change, for some that are abusing or addicted to drugs and alcohol, intervention is the only way to inspire a change for the better.

 Proper Addiction Intervention from a Professional Interventionist